marijnh/Eloquent-JavaScript/05_higher_order.md

 Note how the `filter` function, rather than deleting elements from the existing array, builds up a new array with only the elements that pass the test.
-This function is _pure_.
-It does not modify the array it is given.
+This function does not modify the array it is given, but creates a new one.

 Like `forEach`, `filter` is a ((standard)) array method.
 The example defined the function only to show what it does internally.